harunalbayrak/graduation-app/README.md

 - The logo is designed.​
 - Widget testing is applied.
 - Three Dot button is added to the AppBar for all screens.
+- Hive NoSQL database is started to use instead of SQlite.
+- Search button is added.

 # To Do​
 - Other Buttons will be added to the AppBar.
 (Search etc.)​